huzzle-app/Graduate-Jobs-London/README.md

 # Graduate jobs in London by Huzzle, UCL Guild & Impact Careers
-Use this repo to find 1,000s of live graduate roles in London!  ⚠️ Please note that this repo is exclusive for roles in London. ⚠️
+Use this repo to find 1,000s of live graduate roles in London!
+Please note that this repo is exclusive for roles in London :)

 -----
 <p align="center"> <i>Tired of checking for new jobs every day?</i></p>